Schoolchildren were bowled over in the county fire safety quiz run by Shropshire Fire and Rescue Service.

 In teams of four, the eleven and twelve-year-olds had won competitions at their individual schools after quick-fire questions on all aspects of safety.

-The annual quiz is organised by the brigade’s community fire safety department to encourage year 7 pupils to learn about fire safety and other important information on how to stay safe.
+The annual “Be Cool Be Safe” quiz is organised by the brigade’s community fire safety department to encourage year 7 pupils to learn about fire safety and other important information on how to stay safe.

-Organiser Charlie Cartwright, an on-call firefighter and a member of the community fire safety team, said: “The young people had a great time at the bowling alley in Telford.
+Organiser Charlie Cartwright, an on-call Watch Manager and the youth officer within the prevention team, said: “The young people had a great time at the bowling alley in Telford.
 This was their prize for winning the quiz at their school.

 He praised the Ten Pin bowling alley for providing the prize in recognition of the children’s effort.

-The schools taking part were The Grange School, Sundorne School and Priory School Shrewsbury; The Marches School Oswestry; Lakeside Academy, Abraham Darby Academy, Blessed Robert Johnson, Madeley Academy, Sutherland School, Hadley Learning Community, Wrockwardine Wood Arts Academy and the Charlton School, all from Telford.
+The schools taking part were: The Grange, Sundorne School and Priory School, Shrewsbury; The Marches, Oswestry; Abraham Darby Academy, Madeley Academy, Hadley Learning Community, Holy Trinity Academy, Telford Park, Telford Langley, Telford Priory and the Charlton School, all from Telford.